doronz88/fa/README.md

 the search.
 Just create a new `.py` file in your project directory and implement the `run(**kwargs)` method.
-Also, the project's path is appended to python's `sys.path` so you may import different your scripts from one another.
+Also, the project's path is appended to python's `sys.path` so you may import your scripts from one another.

 To view the list of available commands, [view the list below](#available-commands)